Independent Review Service

 • Say why you disagree with the Reviewing Officer's decision.

-• Sign your review request and send it to us at: The Independent Review Service, FREEPOST, 4th Floor, Centre City Podium, 5 Hill Street, Birmingham B5 4UB.
+• Sign your review request and send it to us at: FREEPOST, Independent Review Service.
+It does not need a stamp.

 What the Review Involves